delagoya/rusty-bio/_posts/2016-12-23-binary-file-parsing-in-bioinformatics.md

     uoffset = 1551040512]
 ```

 The result is pretty nice, but I found that on even medium files, the memory explodes as all of the data are read into memory.
 For example on a 6MB BAI file for NA12878 exome from genome in a bottle, the memory usage was about 475MB and took about 25 seconds on my iMac.
 AWS Lambda has a ceiling of 1.5GB of memory and for larger BAI we may run into that limit.
 It also meters by the 100 microseconds, so we want to minimize both of these while we can.
-While I could have looked into `construct`'s [lazy parsing features](http://construct.readthedocs.io/en/latest/lazy.html), I decided (e.g. task avoidance level 11) to take a look at another toolchain, [Kaitai Struct](http://kaitai.io)
+While I could have looked into Construct's [lazy parsing features](http://construct.readthedocs.io/en/latest/lazy.html), I decided (e.g. task avoidance level 11) to take a look at another toolchain, [Kaitai Struct](http://kaitai.io)

 ## Kaitai Struct

-In contrast to `construct`, Kaitai Struct utilizes a YAML-based grammer file to define the underlying binary structure, and comes with a compiler (written in Scala) to generate files for different languages, including C++, C#, Java, Javascript, Perl, PHP, Ruby, and of course Python.
+In contrast to Construct, Kaitai Struct utilizes a YAML-based grammer file to define the underlying binary structure, and comes with a compiler (written in Scala) to generate files for different languages, including C++, C#, Java, Javascript, Perl, PHP, Ruby, and of course Python.
 There are also ongoing work to support Rust and Swift.

 Let's take a look at the YAML definition for virtual file offsets and chunks and the resulting Python code.